 If you can’t locate the source of your pain, or repeated self-treatments aren’t lessening your pain, it’s time to call in an Active Release Techniques (ART) specialist.
 ART certified sports chiropractors are trained to locate the problematic muscles and treat them appropriately to reduce the adhesion and allow you to bench press without pain.

 How is your bench pressing going?
 Continuing to hit PRs?
 Or experiencing nagging shoulder pain?
 What steps are you going to take to resolve your pain?
-If you have any questions please feel free to send an email to Dr. Sandy Baird at firstname.lastname@example.org.
+To schedule your free consultation, please click the button below.